AndersonMamede/AndersonMamede.github.io/_posts/2016-10-20-php-session-behind-the-scenes.md

 <br>

 ## Session management - behind the scenes
-Basicly, the default PHP session management process can be divided into three parts: **starting the session, storing data and closing the session**.
+Basically, the default PHP session management process can be divided into three parts: **starting the session, storing data and closing the session**.

 Here is what happens in the **very first time** an user access our example above, which uses session:
 <br><br>